Joseph L. Tauro: Notable cases

 On July 8, 2010, in the cases of Gill v.
 Office of Personnel Management and Massachusetts v.
 United States Department of Health and Human Services, Tauro issued decisions holding unconstitutional that part of the federal Defense of Marriage Act that defined marriage "as a legal union exclusively between one man and one woman."
 Those decisions were affirmed by the United States Court of Appeals for the First Circuit, and certiorari was denied after the Supreme Court issued its opinion in United States v.
 Windsor.
 In a lawsuit under NEPA involving possible radiations dangers from the original 1978 Pave Paws on Cape Cod he offered the plaintiffs a guided tour of the facility so they could see for themselves how "safe" it was.

+Personal life and death

+Tauro and his first wife, Elizabeth Quinlan, had three children; she died in 1978.
+Two years later, he married June Jones.
+Tauro died from primary myelofibrosis at his home in Marblehead, Massachusetts, on November 30, 2018, aged 87.